anth0nyhle/OSUCoursework/cs534_machine_learning/final_project/README.md

-Refer to the iceberg_classifer repo
+Refer to the iceberg_classifier repo in the main directory